ifcfastexperimental

 The API

-Pandas out.
-No kernel.
+Pandas and numpy out.

 Data layers